Courses FAQ

 Frequently Asked Questions About Courses

 There is no minimum or maximum.
 You will choose the courses that are right for you at a pace that is convenient for your schedule.
-Many members continue to take classes on an ongoing basis to hone their skills and for support and feedback.
+Many members take one live Songwriting Feedback class every month.
+Others like to take the DIY or Podcast classes on an ongoing basis to hone their songwriting craft or review essential skills.

 SongU.com has a thriving international community of songwriters in different time zones.
 We do run several GMT-friendly meetings on weekdays and on Saturdays.
 For more details, see "About Instructor-Led Courses".